-Power On Reset (POR) occurs when VPVCC rises above approximately 4.1V (typical), the RT8816A resets the fault latch circuit and prepares for PWM operation.
-When the VPVCC is lower than 3.8V (typical), the undervoltage lockout (UVLO) circuitry inhibits switching by keeping UGATE and LGATE low.
+A Power On Reset (POR) occurs when VPVcc rises above approximately 4.1V (typical), the RT8816A resets the fault latch circuit and prepares for PWM operation.
+When the VPVcc is lower than 3.8V (typical), the undervoltage-lockout (UVLO) circuitry inhibits switching by keeping UGATE and LGATE low.

-16.10 Soft-Start
+16.10 Soft-Start Function

 The RT8816A provides both internal and external soft-start functions.
 The soft-start function is used to prevent large inrush current and output voltage overshoot during power-up.
-The soft-start function automatically begins once the chip is enabled.
-There is a delay time around $200\mu s$ from when EN goes high to when VOUT begins to ramp-up.
+The soft-start function automatically begins once the IC is enabled.
+There is a delay time around 200μ s from when EN goes high to when V{OUT} begins to ramp-up.